tgasslander/env-install/README.md

 # env-install
-Automate installation of the essentials
+Automate installation of the essentials.

+Linux only for now.